FERAL CAT POLICY

 GSHS defines a feral cat as un-socialized, untouchable, fearful of humans, and un-adoptable.

-Stray cats who are socialized, unafraid of humans, can be handled and placed into a carrier or crate, and are adoptable will not be accepted as feral.
+Stray cats who are socialized, unafraid of humans, can be handled and/or placed into a carrier or crate, and are adoptable will not be accepted as feral.

 Our surgical staff is trained to differentiate between feral and socialized cats.
 If a socialized cat is admitted as a feral, you will be charged full price for their surgery.